How to Check Build and Version Number on Windows 11/10?

 Microsoft keeps updating Windows 10 and Windows 11 operating systems with the latest security patches and new features.
 Hence, it is very important to update your Windows as and when an update is available from the Microsoft server.
 Microsoft keeps pushing the updates; however, it is also possible to check for updates manually on Windows 11 PC.

 In this gearupwindows article, we will guide you with steps to check the build and version number on Windows 11/10 PC.
-The same guidelines you can apply on Windows 7/8/8.1 also to check the built number.
+The same guidelines you can apply on Windows 7/8/8.1 also, check the built number.

 A few methods are available to quickly and easily check the build and version number on your PC.